Spectrum of p-adic linear differential equations II: Variation of the spectrum: Introduction

 \section{Introduction}

-Considering a linear differential equation in the ultrametric settings, the radii of convergence of the solutions are among the most powerful invariants.
-Indeed, they present features that do not appear over the complex field.
-Especially, given a linear differential equation, defined over an open disc, the solutions may fail to converge everywhere, moreover they also may not be constant.
-However, by the recent works of F. Baldassari, K.S.
-Kedlaya, J. Poineau and A. Pulita \cite{bal10, BDV08, ked13, and, np2,np3, np4}, we know that the radii of convergence are continuous and well controlled by a locally finite graph, i.e. they vary only on this controlling graph.
-This leads to some results about the {\it finite dimensionality} of the de Rham cohomology.
-Notably in some special assumptions, the finitness of the controlling graph of the radii induces the finite dimensionality of the de Rham cohomology.
-This is quite important since $p$-adic linear differential equations are deeply connected to other areas in number theory: $p$-adic cohomology, $p$-adic Hodge theory, Galois representations...\\ Moreover, recently in the paper \cite{BP20}, the authors prove that the knowledge of the radii of convergence can be used to describe finite étale morphisms.
+Considering a linear differential equation in the ultrametric setting, the radii of convergence of the solutions are among the most powerful invariants.
+Indeed, they exhibit features not present in the complex field.
+In particular, for a linear differential equation defined over an open disk, the solutions may not converge everywhere; furthermore, the radii of convergence may not be constant.
+However, based on the recent works of F. Baldassarri, K.S.
+Kedlaya, J. Poineau, and A. Pulita \cite{bal10, BDV08, ked13, np2, np3, np4}, it is now well-established that the radii of convergence exhibit continuity and are effectively governed by a locally finite graph.
+This controlling graph exclusively dictates their variations.
+These findings have profound implications for the finite dimensionality of the de Rham cohomology.
+Particularly noteworthy are the results obtained under specific assumptions, wherein the finiteness of the controlling graph for the radii directly implies the finite dimensionality of the de Rham cohomology.
+Such implications hold significant importance due to the deep interconnections between $p$-adic linear differential equations and other fields in number theory, including $p$-adic cohomology, $p$-adic Hodge theory, and Galois representations.

+Moreover, in a recent paper \cite{BP20}, V. Bojkovi\'c and J. Poineau prove that knowledge of the radii of convergence can be used to describe the ramification of finite étale morphisms.
 In particular, they provide the link with the upper ramification jumps of the extension of the residue field of the point given by a finite morphism.

-The aim of our works is to provide a dictionary between radii of convergence and the spectrum of a linear differential equation.
-The spectrum of a differential equation is a geometric invariant lying in the Berkovich analytic line, that we introduced in our previous works \cite{Azz20,Azz21,Azz22}.
-This paper is a sequel of \cite{Azz21}.
-Where we determined the general shape of the spectrum of a linear differential equation.
-Additionally, for differential equations defined on an analytic domain of the analytic line, on one hand we established the link between the spectral radii of convergence and the spectrum.
-On the other hand we provided a decomposition theorem with respect to the spectrum.
+The aim of our work is to provide a dictionary between the spectral radii of convergence and the spectrum of a linear differential equation.
+The spectrum of a differential equation is a geometric invariant lying in the Berkovich analytic line, which we introduce in our previous works \cite{Azz20, Azz21, Azz24}.
+This paper is a sequel to \cite{Azz24}, where we determine the general shape of the spectrum of a linear differential equation; additionally, for differential equations defined on an analytic domain of the analytic line, we establish the link between the spectral radii of convergence and the spectrum and provide a decomposition theorem with respect to the spectrum.